 If two paths match, pick the cheaper one.
 You can always switch.
 The cost of being on the wrong CRM for 6 months is bigger than the cost of switching twice in your first year.

-What To Do After Picking A CRM
+What to Do After Picking a CRM

 Most consultants pick a CRM, import everything they have and never look at it again.
 Here’s the order that actually sticks.